 Apart from his own life, he was inspired to write "A Gift From the Hunters" after reading about innocent children dying in drug-related shootings.
 "Children were dropping like flies all over the city" he recalls.
 "I guess I screamed.
 When the scream came out, it was the play."

 His play caught the attention of NBC's "Today" show which is scheduled to broadcast an interview with Johnson Monday.
 A two-time veteran of the contest, Johnson's previous play, "In the Blink of an Eye," won third prize last year and is scheduled to be produced March 13 through April 5 by Arena Players.

-Though largely self-taught, he has written essays and plays which have been featured in The Evening Sun, Southern Exposure Magazine and Communique News.
+The works of Samuel Beckett, Langston Hughes and Richard Wright introduced him to the wonders of the theater.
+Though largely self-taught, he has written essays and plays which have been featured in The Evening Sun, Southern Exposure Magazine, and Communique News.

 But poetry is his major interest: "I love it with a disgraceful passion."

-He received his G.E.D. while in a North Carolina prison and is enrolled in the Notre Dame College's writing tutorial program and in the Coppin State College Extension Service program, where he is studying math, cultural anthropology and other subjects at the penitentiary.
+He received his G.E.D. while in a North Carolina prison and is enrolled in the Notre Dame College's writing tutorial program and in the Coppin State College Extension Service program, where he is studying math, cultural anthropology and other subjects in classes held at the penitentiary.

 Sister Mary Ellen Dougherty oversees the Notre Dame writing course and has been an adviser to Johnson.

 "Mr. Johnson is very creative, self-motivated and teachable," she says.
 "He is a disciplined writer.
 I worked with him on revising his novel . . . .
 I think he has a future as a writer."